johnhyde/island/02 one fine day.md

 "Or maybe she knew the perp and this is a kind of assisted suicide situation," offered Waters.

 "Or maybe her body just did that," mused Thomas. [@ I have to admit that I purloined this joke from, uh, ok, I guess it was just going around the internet a couple years ago: people saying "what if nobody shot jfk and his head just did that".
 Also, my favorite version: "what if nobody shot andy warhol and his spleen just did that"] [@ kind of ridiculous for me to give credit for this joke if I can't find the author, the first guy to think of these amazing turns of phrase.
-Like, on some level, all of my jokes are going to be stolen, if we start lowering the bar like this, until we eventually get down to "every time I heard other people being funny and internalized part of that partner.]
+Like, on some level, all of my jokes are going to be stolen, if we start lowering the bar like this, until we eventually get down to "every time I heard other people being funny and internalized part of that pattern.]

 The other two looked at him incredulously.
 But he was still looking down at the body.
 The pattern of cuts reminded him of something, deep in his blood memory.